learn-co-curriculum/data-structure-quiz/README.md

 - Set
   - Yes!
 A Set stores only unique values and has O(1) lookup time.
 This will make it really fast to check if the element has already been seen.
 - Array
   - Not quite.
 There's a faster choice here.
-Finding the element in an Array will take O(n) linear time, since we have to iterate over the entire Array every time we check if a value has been seen or not.
+Finding the element in an Array will take O(n) linear time in the worst case, since we have to iterate over the entire Array every time we check if a value has been seen or not.
 - Linked List
   - Not quite.
 There's a faster choice here.
-Finding the element in a Linked List will take O(n) linear time, since we have to iterate over the entire list every time we check if a value has been seen or not.
+Finding the element in a Linked List will take O(n) linear time in the worst case, since we have to iterate over the entire list every time we check if a value has been seen or not.
 - I don't know
   - Keep on studying.
 With time and practice, it'll start to sink in.